Ernst Jünger: Post-war period

 After the war, Jünger was initially under some suspicion for his nationalist past, and he was banned from publishing in Germany for four years by the British occupying forces because he refused to submit to the denazification procedures.
 His work The Peace (German title: Der Friede), written in 1943 and published abroad in 1948, marked the end of his involvement in politics.
 When German Communists threatened his safety in 1945, Bertolt Brecht instructed them to "Leave Jünger alone."
+From 1949 to 1953, the Neue Rechte historian Armin Mohler served as Jünger's private secretary.

-West German publisher Klett put out a ten-volume collected works (Werke) in 1965, extended to 18 volumes 1978–1983.
+From the mid-1950s onwards his literary reputation in West Germany grew.
+From 1959 he was an editor of the conservative cultural magazine Antaios.
+The publisher Klett put out a ten-volume collected works (Werke) in 1965, extended to 18 volumes 1978–1983.
 This made Jünger one of just four German authors to see two subsequent editions of their collected works published during their lifetime, alongside Goethe, Klopstock and Wieland.

 His diaries from 1939 to 1949 were published under the title Strahlungen (1948, Radiations).
 In the 1950s and 1960s, Jünger travelled extensively.
 His first wife, Gretha, died in 1960, and in 1962 he married Liselotte Lohrer.
 He continued writing prodigiously for his entire life, publishing more than 50 books.